 - B.12.1 The international jury is commissioned by FAI to observe that the event is properly organized and run.
-The jury should comprise qualified experts in the sport. - B.12.2 The President of the jury must be privy to all matters of detail of the Championships and be kept fully informed. - B.12.3 The jury has access at all times to the competition director and may advise upon organizational problems.
+The jury should be comprised of gualified experts in the sport. - B.12.2 The president of the jury must be privy to all aspects of the championships and be kept fully informed. - B.12.3 The jury has access at all times to the competition director and may advise upon organizational problems.
 They are to be allowed to inspect any part of the facilities including the course.
 They will be provided with master maps at the start of the navigation event. - B.12.4 The jury should be acquainted with the details of the navigation test. - B.12.5 The jury will be provided with an office of adequate size to hear protests.
 The office will be kept locked at all times in the absence of the jury.
 The room will, where appropriate, contain a TV, videocassette recorder and monitor. - B.12.6 The obligation for organizing an event is that the host nation, the jury and international chief judge are available to ensure that the event is run in accordance with the rules.
-Neither the jury nor the international chief judge is responsible for any organizational problems. - B.12.7 The Jury, in consultation with the International Chief Judge has the right to authorize the use of technical equipment after suitable testing at the appropriate level.
+Neither the jury nor the international chief judge is responsible for any organizational problems. - B.12.7 The Jury, in consultation with the international chief judge has the right to authorize the use of technical equipment after suitable testing at the appropriate level.